Tapping China's "leftover treasure", Alibaba online funds platform nears $3.3 bln

 The Tianhong fund is also helping Alipay promote its sales and payment services to other fund management companies as China's biggest e-commerce company, founded by billionaire Jack Ma in 1999, seeks to broaden its reach into financial activities.

-On Monday, China Minsheng Banking Corp (600016.SS), the country's seventh-biggest lender, announced a strategic deal with Alibaba to offer financial services, including wealth management and credit card products.
+On Monday, China Minsheng Banking Corp, the country's seventh-biggest lender, announced a strategic deal with Alibaba to offer financial services, including wealth management and credit card products.

 There are at least 17 fund management companies - including the two biggest by market share: China Asset Management Co and Harvest Fund Management Co - building online storefronts at Alibaba's Taobao online market.
 Many appear to be preparing to use the platform to sell a variety of investments, from equity and index funds to fixed income and money market products.